Fox Corporation research snapshot

 Moat

 Fox has audience loyalty in news, scarce sports rights, local station reach, retransmission economics, and growing AVOD inventory through Tubi.
-The moat weakens if audiences fragment faster than pricing and digital monetization can offset.
+The Roku deal is designed to add a platform, data, and ad stack, but the moat narrows if audiences fragment faster than pricing and digital monetization can offset.

 Munger risk inversion

-The thesis fails if cord-cutting overwhelms distribution pricing, sports rights inflation compresses margins, Tubi growth requires heavy spending, advertising turns down, or legal and governance risks demand a permanent discount.
+The thesis fails if the Roku acquisition destroys value through overpayment, integration failure, or antitrust conditions, if cord-cutting overwhelms distribution pricing, if sports rights inflation compresses margins, if advertising turns down, or if leverage and governance risk demand a permanent discount.

 Management

-Management has leaned into live programming, Tubi, Fox One, dividends, and buybacks.
-The test is whether repurchases create value while the company invests enough to protect audience share.
+Management has leaned into live programming, Tubi, Fox One, dividends, buybacks, and now the Roku platform bet.
+The test is whether the Roku deal creates value while the company protects audience share and credit quality.

 Industry trend